 Given the changing demographics of the workforce and the increased competition for qualified employees, it has become increasingly important to the college to find alternative ways to compete in today’s labor market.
-Alternate schedules and work-at-home arrangements can be a cost effective way to enhance the existing salary and benefit package, fulfill business needs, assist with recruitment and retention, improve productivity and creativity and accommodate a changing workforce.
+Alternate schedules and work-at-home arrangements can be a cost effective way to enhance the existing salary and benefit package, fulfill business needs, assist with recruitment and retention, improve productivity and creativity, and accommodate a changing workforce.

 Process: To request an alternate schedule or work-at-home arrangement, an employee should first discuss his/her plans with his/her supervisor.
 Supervisors should also complete either the Workweek Redefinition Form for alternate schedules or the Work-at-Home Approval Form prior to the start of a formal arrangement.
+Formal alternate schedule or work-at-home arrangements are set for up to a 1-year period and are renewable.

 - CEAS employees have been hired due to their skill sets and competencies that create value for the College and CU-Boulder.